 Crestor belongs to a group of drugs known as statins.
-Statins are drugs prescribed to treat high cholesterol.
+Statins are drugs prescribed to treat high cholesterol levels.
 Statins are only prescribed if changing your diet and doing more exercise hasn’t helped lower your cholesterol.

 60% of the population in the UK have high cholesterol.
 Cholesterol is a fatty substance, which is made by the liver, but is also found in certain foods.
 Having high cholesterol puts you at risk of having a heart attack or stroke, which can be very dangerous to your health.

 While taking Crestor, you should carry on eating a balanced, low-fat diet, and keep exercising regularly.
 This will all help you stay healthy and lower your cholesterol levels.

 How to take Crestor

 Always take Crestor as your nurse or doctor have told you.
 If you’re ever unsure, ask them or your pharmacist.

 Otherwise, you should take Crestor as follows:

 - swallow your tablet whole, without chewing or crushing